The Department of Agriculture, Environment, and Rural Affairs (DAERA)

-DAERA engaged Objectivity to analyse and assesses whether their needs could be met in the manner they assumed and were hoping for – through employing smart AI technology.
+DAERA engaged Objectivity to analyse and assess whether their needs could be met in the manner they assumed and were hoping for – through employing smart AI technology.

 At first, Objectivity’s AI team analysed the organisation’s existing satellite data and created a training data set.
 Next, the team prepared the infrastructure for deep learning experiments in order to automate the process of creating and validating future experiments.
 After this, Objectivity conducted comprehensive research regarding what had already been accomplished by the global scientific community who had conducted their own worldwide state-of-the-art research on the matter of animal geolocation.
 The team wanted to consider how these existing approaches could inform their technology angle during the realisation of this project.